 Tyler Allen Law Firm

 Being involved in hit and run accident in Arizona cannot only lead to criminal liability, but it can also have significant consequences upon your personal life and employment.

 If you have been involved in a hit and run or are being prosecuted, having a defense team that is fully versed in the law and applicable defenses can ensure that your interests are protected.

 At Tyler Allen Law Firm, our dedicated professionals provide your case with the due care that it deserves and work to defended you in every way possible against criminal liability.

-Contact us today to consult with one of our professionals.
+Contact us today to consult with one of our Arizona criminal traffic attorneys.